ElizaWielocha/Fleury-Algorithm/README.md

-Graphic program to perform Fleury Algorithm on undirected and directed graphs.
+<h1>Graphic program to perform Fleury Algorithm on undirected and directed graphs.</h1>

 Fleury Algorithm -> Finds an Euler path/cycle in a graph.
 It involves removing edges from the graph that are not bridges and adding them to the list until all edges in the graph are removed.